PFAS Eliminated for 3.5 Years and Counting

 This case study features the following:

-- Results 20 months post-application show PFAS and PCE reduced to below target levels
+- Results 3.5 years post-application show PFAS and PCE reduced to non-detect

 - New, innovative approach using an in situ colloidal activated carbon barrier to eliminate PFAS exposure pathway and protect the community